-To reduce performance degradation due to digital activity, a fast discontinuous clock of, at least 18 MHz, is recommended to ensure that all the bits are read during the first half of the conversion phase.
+To reduce performance degradation due to digital activity, a fast discontinuous clock of, at least 18 MHz, when impulse mode is used, 25 MHz when normal mode is used or 40 MHz when warp mode is used, is recommended to ensure that all the bits are read during the first half of the conversion phase.
 It is also possible to begin to read the data after conversion and continue to read the last bits even after a new conversion has been initiated.
-That allows the use of a slower clock speed like 14 MHz.
+That allows the use of a slower clock speed like 14 MHz in impulse mode, 18 MHz in normal mode and 25 MHz in warp mode.